BrainBlend-AI/atomic-agents/docs/guides/creating_a_new_tool.md

 1. **Input Schema**: Defines the input parameters for the tool.
 2. **Output Schema**: Defines the output structure of the tool.
 3. **Tool Logic**: Implements the core functionality of the tool.
+4. **Configuration**: Defines the configuration parameters for the tool.
-4. **Example Usage**: Demonstrates how to use the tool.
+5. **Example Usage**: Demonstrates how to use the tool.

 ### Step-by-Step Guide

 #### 1. Define the Input Schema

 The input schema is a Pydantic `BaseModel` that specifies the input parameters for the tool.
 It can include simple fields, complex nested data structures, and even child schemas.
 An input schema should include a `Config` class with `title`, `description`, and `json_schema_extra` attributes.
 This is not just informational or aesthetic; it also helps generate the OpenAPI documentation for the tool, which is consumed by the LLM in order to generate the output.
 Here is an example:

 ```python
 from pydantic import BaseModel, Field